Moozhikkal: Medical College Road

 Moozhikkal junction has become prominent because it forks to Calicut Medical College and Parambil Bazar areas.

 Indian Institute of Spices Research

-Indian Institute of Spices Research is located near Moozhikkal.
-This organization is a subsidiary of Indian Council of Agricultural Research, a federal agency of the Government of India.
+The Indian Institute of Spices Research is located near Moozhikkal.
+This organization is a subsidiary of Indian Council of Agricultural Research, a federal agency of the government of India.

-The Institute was established in 1975.
+The institute was established in 1975.
 The institute provides project based education at masters and doctorate levels.
-Ph.D. is offered in Biochemistry, Botany, Horticulture, Hematology and Soil Chemistry.
+Ph.D. is offered in biochemistry, botany, horticulture, hematology and soil chemistry.
 The institute has a number of fully equipped labs.